Shipping with this method takes 3-5 days

 Dosage and Usage

-- Start with 25 mg by mouth three times daily with the first bite of each main meal.
+- Start with 25 mg three times daily with the first bite of breakfast, lunch, and dinner.

-- If you forget until after a meal, do not take it later.
-Wait for the next meal.
+- If you miss a dose at a meal, skip it.
+Do not take the dose later.
+Resume at the next meal.

-- Keep in the original bottle until use.
-Protect from moisture.
+- Keep tablets in the original bottle with the label intact.

 Benefits and Savings